Search results for:

 Adaptable because LAMP Stack allows you to tac on modules to extend or customize functionality.

 LAMP Stack is modular, meaning it supports innumerable third-party modules and extensions.
-If you need more than LAMP Stack offers, it is likely that you’ll be able to find a helpful module supported by the web stack.
+If you need more than LAMP Stack offers, you'll likely be able to find a helpful module supported by the web stack.

 The following excerpt from our "LAMP Stack Application Overview" guide in the Hostwinds Knowledge Base details more advantages of working with LAMP Stack: